 Frequently Asked Questions

-A composition showcase and competition in which teams of composers and librettists have four days to direct and stage completely new and compelling 10-minute operas.
+A composition showcase and competition in which teams of composers and librettists have four days to direct and workshop completely new and compelling 10-minute operas.

 The showcase will be hosted in partnership with Morehouse College, School of Music.
-The finals will be open to the public and will be held at the Ray Charles Center for the Performing Arts on Monday, June 12, 2023.
+The finals will be open to the public and will be held at the Ray Charles Center for the Performing Arts located at 900 West End Ave, SW in Atlanta on Monday, June 12, 2023.
 The finals will include a special commemorative performance.

 This year’s competition is designed specifically for composers and librettists from historically underrepresented communities, the 96-Hour Project is only open to those who self-identify as Black, Indigenous, Asian-American, Pacific Islander, Arab-American, Latin-American or other communities of color.
 We are only able to accept permanent residents and citizens of the United States for this project.